cruisemaniac/cruisemaniac.com_website/content/projects-and-talks/_index.md

 title = "Projects and Talks"

 +++
-I've been a fan of self hosting services to tackle my personal needs.

-I also love talking about tech in meetups and conferences.
+I love talking about tech in meetups and conferences.
 I've got some of them here:

 By far the largest Audience I've interacted with - A talk at AWS Community day Kochi on how we connected 10000 cars to the AWS cloud at Zoomcar.